MarcellaSwanto/PythonMRISimulator/README.md

 # PythonMRISimulator

 Python version of open source code for MRI-Lab, and MRI Simulator.
 Generates an image of an MRI Scan from a .mat file containing tissue properties (T1, T2, T2Star, Rho...).
+This version uses the BrainStardardResolution.mat file from the original Matlab MRI-Lab.

 Status :